Boeing soars and lifts markets with it

 CHICAGO (AP) — Boeing reported annual revenue of more than $100 billion for the first time and shares soared after the company easily beat Wall Street's profit and sales expectations for the fourth quarter.

-The big numbers from the plane maker, which is heavily exposed to trade standoff between the U.S. and China, sent futures higher about an hour before the opening bell Wednesday.
+The big numbers from the plane maker, which is heavily exposed to trade standoff between the U.S. and China, pushed the Dow higher at the opening bell Wednesday.

+U.S. and Chinese negotiators start two days of high-level talks Wednesday aimed at settling a six-month trade war that has weakened both sides, shaken financial markets and clouded the outlook for the global economy.

+The Trump administration has imposed penalty tariffs on steel and aluminum imports from a number of countries and on $250 billion of Chinese imports as the administration seeks to apply pressure to other countries to reduce their barriers to American exports.
+China and other nations have retaliated by imposing penalty tariffs on U.S. exports, sparking a tit-for-tat trade war.

-With the airline industry also finding its footing after years of struggles, Boeing delivered 238 commercial airplanes in the quarter, up 14 percent from the same quarter last year.
-They delivered 806 commercial planes in 2018, up 6 percent over 2017 deliveries.
-Boeing expects more of the same in 2019, projecting deliveries of between 895 and 905 commercial aircraft.
+In that environment, Boeing in the final three months of the year delivered 238 commercial airplanes in the quarter, up 14 percent from the same period last year.
+Boeing delivered 806 commercial planes last year, up 6 percent from the prior year, and it expects more of the same in 2019, projecting deliveries of between 895 and 905 commercial aircraft.

 Boeing Co. had net income of $3.42 billion, or $5.93.
 Earnings, adjusted for non-recurring gains, came to $5.48 per share, easily topping the per-share profit of $4.52 that industry analysts were looking for, according to a poll by Zacks Investment Research.
 Boeing reported core earnings per share of $5.07 for the same period last year.